Search the Health Library

 Besides seeing patients and conducting research at Johns Hopkins, Dr. Forsberg is also affiliated with several other institutions.
-He is a consultant for the National Cancer Institute, Director of the Department of Defense Osseointegration Program, Professor of Surgery at the F. Edward Helbert School of Medicine, a Senior Investigator at the Naval Medical Research Center and a US Navy Medical Corps Commander.
+He is a consultant for the National Cancer Institute, Murtha Cancer Center on the Walter Reed Campus in Bethesda, Director of the Department of Defense Osseointegration Program, Professor of Surgery at the F. Edward Helbert School of Medicine and a US Navy Commander.

 - Assistant Professor of Orthopaedic Surgery

 - MD, Uniformed Services University of the Health Sciences (2001)

 - National Naval Medical Center / Orthopaedic Surgery (2007)

 - American Board of Orthopaedic Surgery / Orthopaedic Surgery (2009)

 Research & Publications

 Dr. Forsberg is the principle investigator on numerous clinical research protocols, including an international cancer registry and two FDA-regulated clinical trials.
 His research is focused on applying precision medicine to oncologic surgery by using machine-learning approaches and developing next-generation osseointegration techniques for patients with amputations.